-In past years I have been Principal Investigator for a number of AHRC-funded projects including The Species of Origin: Evolving a Contemporary Darwin and the Arts Project (2007-8), and the award-winning Anatomy Acts.
+In past years Andrew has been Principal Investigator for a number of AHRC-funded projects including The Species of Origin: Evolving a Contemporary Darwin and the Arts Project (2007-8), and the award-winning Anatomy Acts.
 How we come to know ourselves (Scotland and Medicine: Collections & Connections, 2006).
-I have received other funding for projects with Creative Scotland, National Lottery Fund, Ixia and the Carnegie Trust.
-Between 2011-13, I directed the ARTIST ROOMS Research Partnership on behalf of the University with National Galleries of Scotland and Tate.
+He represents the university on the Little Sparta Trust (and led the project Sharing Little Sparta which instigated artist residency programmes in Ian Hamilton Finlay's garden and launched a new website).

 Modern and Contemporary Scottish Art; Ecology and Environmental Humanities